zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 ### Unable to save setting to zowe.yaml via the Wizard's UI or editor

-Updating and saving to zowe.yaml in the UI may not always work as intended.
-If you are not able to save a specific setting to zowe.yaml it is recommended to make a manual edit to the configuration `YAML` file in `z/OS Unix`, and then follow the steps presented in the Wizard.
+The accurate updating & saving to `YAML` in the UI may not always work as intended.
+If you have issues saving a specific setting to the `Zowe configuration YAML` via the Wizard's UI or editor (or an advanced setting is not available to be edited), it is recommended to make a manual edit to the configuration `YAML` file in `z/OS Unix` & then proceed with the Wizard as intended.